Skip to main content

 Add Queries and Formulas

 Use + Add Query and + Add Formula to build a monitor from more than one query result.
-Each query has a name, such as errors or requests, which you can reference in a formula.
+Each query has a name, such as errors, requests, or cpu, which you can reference in a formula.
 If a monitor includes more than one query, add a formula to combine the query results before configuring the alert condition.

 Add a Query

 Select + Add Query to add another independently configured query to the monitor.
-The new query can use a different scope, filter, aggregation, or grouping from the first query.
+The new query can use a different data source, scope, filter, metric, aggregation, or grouping from the first query.
 For example, to prepare a monitor that tracks the HTTP error rate:

 1. Configure query errors to count requests with a status code of 500 or higher.